ddev/ddev/docs/users/cli-usage.md

 ddev wp core download

+# finish the installation in your browser:

+ddev launch

 # optional: you can use the following installation command
-# or finish the installation in the browser (see next step, run ddev launch)
 # (we need to use single quotes to get the primary site URL from .ddev/config.yaml as variable)

 ddev wp core install --url='$DDEV_PRIMARY_URL' --title='New-WordPress' --admin_user=admin --admin_email=admin@example.com --prompt=admin_password

-# open the website (https://my-wp-site.ddev.site) in your browser:

-ddev launch

 # open WordPress admin dashboard in your browser: